AlbertRapp/tidychatmodels/README.md

 ollama_chat |>
   extract_chat()
 ## User: What is love?
 IN 10 WORDS.
-## Assistant: Love is a feeling of intense affection and fondness for a person, often accompanied by a desire to protect and care for that person.
+## Assistant: Love is a complex and multifaceted emotion, but in 10 words, it can be defined as a deep and enduring connection with another person characterized by intimacy, affection, and mutual respect.
 ```

 And adding more messages works too.